 - The Material/Terrestrial World (including the human body)

 [* NOTE: If the association of The World Soul with the Celestial Realm is an over-simplification and misleading in some respects (see Enneads II.1.4,5; II.2.1).
 Nevertheless, keep in mind the troupe of souls, following in the train of the gods, as portrayed in the myth of the soul in Plato’s Phaedrus.
-The winged souls there described are not in the Intelligence, per se–rather, a glimpse of that plane of truth is that which they are seeking.
+The winged souls there described are not in the Intelligence, per se–rather, a glimpse of the Intelligible realm– the plane of truth –is that which they are seeking.
 Nor, while following in the train of the gods are they fallen souls–however much at risk of falling they may be.
 Finally, their circular trajectory, too, is consistent with the movement of the heavenly spheres.
 They are above the terrestrial, to be sure, but below the level of Nous.
 As such, it seems fair to say they are participating in the cosmic circuit that is said to be due to Soul and encompassed by Soul (Enneads II.2.1) ]